 The Stanton Center's mission is to equip and sustain lay and ordained leaders, enabling them to carry out the Great Commission and the Great Commandment.
 In this way the Center assists the Diocese in nurturing and maintaining the sacred traditions of the Church and enabling all Christians to answer the call to ministry which we receive in Baptism.

 ADMISSIONS

 The Stanton Center is open to any adult interested in pursuing in-depth Christian theological study.
-An application for admission can be obtained at the link below or by emailing stantoncenter@edod.org.
+An application for admission can be obtained by emailing elasenyik@edod.org.